Should EKG screening for kids be routine?

 (By Dr. Shakha Gillin, MD, FAAP)

-The first week of October, 17-year-old football player, Rod Williams died nearly two weeks after collapsing in practice at Georgia’s Burke County high school.
+17-year-old football player Rod Williams died nearly two weeks after collapsing in practice at Georgia’s Burke County high school.
 The County Coroner, Susan Salemi, said his death was heart-related.

-It is a tragic and devastating loss of life and one that will likely leave us asking again if it could have prevented.
+Another tragic and devastating loss of life and one that left people asking again if it could have prevented.
 Cardiac Arrest is one of the leading causes of death among young athletes.
 Although rare, the American Heart Association estimates that between 100 and 150 deaths occur each year in the United States.
 Is there something parents could have done to prevent those deaths?
 The answer is: maybe.

 Every year, over 300,000 individuals in the U.S. experience a sudden cardiac arrest, a situation where the heart stops beating.
 Some of these cases are caused by abnormal heart rhythm patterns that could have been identified prior to the sudden arrest.